CognizantDS/AgenticSupply/README.md

 This will run ``neuro-san-studio`` using a venv in which the latest version of ``neuro-san`` and ``agentic_supply`` (this package) are both installed.
 It will use AGENT_TOOL_PATH to find the module corresponding to the CodedTool, and will be able to execute it using the venv.
 AGENT_MANIFEST_FILE ensures we load only the network(s) of this package for faster UI loading.
+Any orders and shipments generated will be stored in ``neuro-san-studio/logs/order_db.json`` and ``neuro-san-studio/logs/shipment_db.json`` respectively.

 ## Script

-1. Inventory and manufacturing (for a product) :
+### 1. Inventory and manufacturing (for a product) :
 Can you do an inventory check for the product PURAC_FCC across all our sites please ?
+-> Returns data and prompts the user to continue ordering for Rayong Site

 Yes, please proceed to the manufacturing order scheduling.
+-> Prompts the user for the additional required details of quantity, destination and date.

 It is to be manufactured at the Rayong Site, for 20 units, to Germany and by 20th of September 2025.
+-> Either proceeds directly or asks confirmation.

 (Please directly proceed and schedule the order.)
+-> Returns order details

-2. Logistics - Plan a shipment route
+### 2. Logistics - Plan a shipment route
 I need to plan a shipment for a manufacturing order, please help me to plan the logistics.
+-> Prompts the user for the additional required details of manufacturing site and customer facility.

 From the manufacturing site "Rayong Site" to the customer facility "Henkel Facility", and for manufacturing order id "afcb40466e744b139c532b2df6186aaf".

-(Yes I confirm that there are no specific preferences, please proceed.)
-OR
+-> Either proceeds directly or asks confirmation
+NB : Choose an order id existing in order_db.json (or the one you generated during the chat)

 (Yes I confirm, please proceed to shipment route planning.)

-(The Henkel Facility is in Germany.
-Please proceed directly to route generation.)
+-> Returns 3 options and prompts the user to choose one.

 Great !
 Let's use "Option 3: Balanced Scenario".

-3. Logistics - Place a shipment
+### 3. Logistics - Place a shipment
-I need to place a shipment with the following details : manufacturing order id is "afcb40466e744b139c532b2df6186aaf" ;
+I need to place a shipment with the following details :
-land route ids are 1, 2 ; ocean route ids are 1
+manufacturing order id is "afcb40466e744b139c532b2df6186aaf" ; land route ids are 1, 2 ; ocean route ids are 1
+-> Asks for confirmation

 Yes, I confirm.
+-> Returns shipment details

-4. Disaster recovery
+### 4. Disaster recovery
 Are there any issues impacting shipment delivery ?
+-> Returns an issue for shipments going through Singapore.
+Prompts the user to reroute the shipment.

 Yes please, propose rerouting options for shipment id 43d5c725b1b144908e10573a6634c543.
 Please use the data of the shipment to directly propose new routes.
+-> Returns 3 options and prompts the user to choose one.

 Please place the shipment order for Route ID: 2
+-> Asks for confirmation

 Yes I confirm.